Mother Nature’s outdoor playground is the perfect anecdote for a blue mood, so why not head outside for some fresh air?

 The science behind the mental health benefits of nature

 There is plenty of scientific research to back up the belief that being in nature is medicine for the mind.
-Countless studies have proven over the years that our concentration, cognition, creativity and productivity can all be boosted by going outside more often.
+Studies have shown over the years that our concentration, cognition, creativity and productivity can all be boosted by going outside more often.

 This is especially beneficial for people living with Parkinson’s disease who struggle with memory and cognition impairment, as well as stress, anxiety and depression.
 Let’s walk through some examples, shall we?